 As a user with a Meridian-powered SDK app walks through a location with a Beacon deployment, the app uses Location Beacon Bluetooth signals to calculate the user’s blue dot location on a map in real time.

-Aruba controllers and IAPs can be configured to monitor a Beacon network and report the Beacon network status to the Meridian API over HTTPS.
-Aruba Sensors, when connected to a Wi-Fi network, can also report the Beacon network status.
+Aruba controllers, APs, and IAPs can be configured to monitor a Beacon network and report the Beacon network status to the Meridian API over HTTPS.

 The Aruba controllers and IAPs are also used to track the location of Aruba Tags for asset tracking.
 This data is sent to the Meridian API over HTTPS.